pietrobraione/sushi/README.md

 Deploying SUSHI outside the build environment to a target machine is tricky.
 The `gradlew build` command will produce a SUSHI-Lib jar `runtime/build/libs/sushi-lib-<VERSION>.jar`, the JBSE jars in `jbse/build/libs` (refer to the JBSE project's README file for more information on them), and a jar for the main SUSHI application `master/build/libs/sushi-master-<VERSION>.jar`.
 Moreover, it will copy all the dependencies of the SUSHI-Lib, JBSE and SUSHI projects in `runtime/build/libs`, `jbse/build/libs`, and `master/build/libs` respectively.
 You need to deploy all of them plus the native files  (Z3 and the native parts of GLPK and GLPK-Java).
 The build process will also produce an uber-jar `master/build/libs/sushi-master-<VERSION>-shaded.jar`, containing all the runtime dependencies excluded EvoSuite, `tools.jar`, the GLPK-Java jar file, and the native files.
 Deploying based on the uber-jar is easier, but to our experience a setup based on the uber-jar is more crash-prone (on the other hand, using the uber-jar for JBSE is safe).

-Here follows detailed instructions for deploying SUSHI based on the plain jars:
+Here follow detailed instructions for deploying SUSHI based on the plain jars:

 * Deploy Z3, possibly adding the Z3 binary to the system PATH.
 * Deploy the `sushi-master-<VERSION>.jar` and set the Java classpath to point at it.
 * Deploy either the `jbse-<version>.jar` or the `jbse-<version>-shaded.jar` and set the Java classpath to point at it.
+In the first case, also deploy the Javassist jar that you find in the `jbse/libs` directory, and set the Java classpath to point at it.
 * Deploy the `sushi-lib-<VERSION>.jar` and set the Java classpath to point at it.
 * Deploy the EvoSuite jar contained in the `libs` directory.
 SUSHI executes EvoSuite in a separate process, therefore you do not need to add the EvoSuite jar to the Java classpath, unless you want to compile the emitted tests and these have scaffolding.
 * SUSHI requires a full JDK (not just a JRE) version 8 installed on the platform it runs.
 Add the `tools.jar` of the JDK 8 installed on the platform to the Java classpath.
 * Deploy the args4j jar that you find in the Gradle cache.
 You will find a copy of it in the `master/build/libs` directory.
 This jar must be in the Java classpath.
 * Deploy the ojAlgo jar that you find in the Gradle cache.
 You will find a copy of it in the `master/build/libs` directory.
 This jar must be in the Java classpath.
-* If you do not use the `jbse-<version>-shaded.jar` uber-jar, deploy the Javassist jar that you find in the `jbse/libs` directory.
-This jar must be in the Java classpath.
 * Deploy GPLK and GLPK-Java, ensuring that the version of GLPK-Java you are deploying is the same used during compilation.
 Then, set the Java native library path to point to the directory where the native libraries of GLPK-Java are installed, either by providing the `-Djava.library.path=...` option when launching SUSHI, or (under any UNIX-like system) by setting the environment variable `LD_LIBRARY_PATH`.
 Also, set the Java classpath to point at the GLPK-Java jar file.

-You can study the `Dockerfile` as an example of a deployment workflow on Ubuntu.
+You can study the `Dockerfile` as an example of an automatic deployment workflow on Ubuntu.

 If you deploy the `sushi-master-<VERSION>-shaded.jar` uber-jar you do not need to deploy the JBSE, SUSHI-Lib, args4j, ojAlgo and Javassist jars.